minimaxir/imgmaker/README.md

 # imgmaker

-Create high-quality images programmatically with easily-hackable templates.
+Create high-quality images programmatically using easily-hackable templates.

 imgmaker is a Python package that counterintuitively leverages headless Google Chrome for image generation, which has many benefits: